ArrowSphere/public-api-client/doc/campaigns.md

 | items       | `LandingPageMarketingFeatureItem[]` | an array of [LandingPageMarketingFeatureItem](#LandingPageMarketingFeatureItem) | The feature's items         |
 | title       | `string`                            | My Features                                                                     | The feature's title.        |

 #### LandingPageFeatureItem

 This entity describes the features' items in the footer of the campaign's landing page.
+This is a V2 exclusive.

 | Field       | Type     | Example                  | Description                                                                              |
 | ----------- | -------- | ------------------------ | ---------------------------------------------------------------------------------------- |